dotnet/runtimelab/docs/using-nativeaot/compiling.md

 Compilation targeting WebAssembly is currently only supported on Windows x64.
 Contributions enabling the compiler on other platforms are welcome.

 Install and activate Emscripten.
 See [Install Emscripten](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended).
-Version 3.1.23 is known to work, later versions of Emscripten are known to fail.

 If you are targeting WASI, download [the WASI SDK](https://github.com/WebAssembly/wasi-sdk/releases), extract it and set the `WASI_SDK_PATH` environment variable to the directory containing `share/wasi-sysroot`.